A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Application with Health data.

-In this section, we compared the proposed and derived distributions with other similar distributions earlier studied.
-These distributions include standard Weibull, two parameter Weibull, Exponentiated Weibull \citep{pal2006exponentiated}, transmuted Weibull \citep{aryal2011transmuted} and Sine alpha power Weibull \citep{alghamdi2025sine} distributions.
-The PDF of the distributions compared with SMPtW are given in Table \ref{compared distributions}.
+In this section, we compared the proposed SMPtW distribution with the base Weibull distribution and some similar extensions of Weibull distribution previously studied in the literature.
+These distributions include Exponentiated Weibull \citep{pal2006exponentiated}, transmuted Weibull \citep{aryal2011transmuted} and Sine alpha power Weibull \citep{alghamdi2025sine} distributions.
+The PDFs of the distributions compared with that of the SMPtW distribution are given in Table \ref{compared distributions}.

-The data used in showing the supremacy of SMPtW over other similar distributions consists of seventy-six Kelvar 373/epoxy fatigue fracture (\citet{zhao2023novel}, \citet{owoloko2015performance} and \cite{rasool2025innovative}).
-The performance of the fitted distributions were assessed based on Akaike information criteria (AIC), Bayesian information criteria (BIC), corrected Akaike information criteria (AICc) and Hannan–Quinn information criterion (HQIC).
+The data used in showing the supremacy of SMPtW distribution over other similar distributions consists of seventy-six Kelvar 373/epoxy fatigue fracture (\citet{zhao2023novel}, \citet{owoloko2015performance} and \cite{rasool2025innovative}).
+The performance of the fitted distributions were assessed based on Akaike information criteria (AIC), Bayesian information criteria (BIC), corrected Akaike information criteria (AICc), Hannan–Quinn information criterion (HQIC), Kolmogorov-Smirnov (K-S) statistics and corresponding p-values.